jittuu/jittuu.github.com/_posts/2014-05-29-how-to-setup-squid-as-forward-proxy-in-azure.markdown

 Re-type new password:
 ```

 We can test the new user with squid digest auth as below. (of course, md5 hash will be different.
-If the same, we are using the same password. :smile:)
+If the same, we are using the same password. :smiling_imp:)

 ```
 $ sudo /usr/lib/squid3/digest_file_auth -c /etc/squid3/passwd